Talbot County License Hearing Guide

 Related Guides

-After a DUI arrest in Talbot, you have a very short window to take action to protect your driver's license.
-You must request an Administrative License Revocation (ALR) hearing within 15 days of your arrest.
-This deadline is non-negotiable, and missing it will result in an automatic suspension of your driver's license.
+Following a DUI arrest in Talbot County, you have a very limited time to act to protect your driver's license.
+You MUST request an Administrative License Revocation (ALR) hearing within 30 calendar days of your arrest.
+This is a crucial deadline.

-If you fail to request an ALR hearing within the 15-day deadline, your driver's license will be automatically suspended.
-There are very few exceptions to this rule, so it is absolutely crucial that you act quickly.
+- What happens if you miss the deadline: If you fail to request an ALR hearing within 30 days, your driver's license will be automatically suspended.
+There are very few exceptions to this rule.

 Automatic License Suspension